Skip to main content

 • Parallel Test Executions: Execute tests using multiple processes, either by feature or by scenario.

-• Enhanced Reporting: Generate friendly HTML and JSON reports that can be exported and integrated with third-party tools.
+• Enhanced Reporting: Generate comprehensive reports in multiple formats (HTML, JSON, JUnit) and utilize custom formatters like Allure for advanced reporting capabilities that can be exported and integrated with third-party tools.

 • Evidence Collection: Include images/screenshots and additional evidence in the HTML report.